neeasade/acyl/README.md

 ## ACYL Icons

-This is a clone of ACYL (Any Color You Like) icons from pobtott's [deviant post](http://pobtott.deviantart.com/art/Any-Color-You-Like-175624910), with my personal preferences and a bash script to change the icon colors (scalable/scripts/icon.sh)
+This is a clone of ACYL (Any Color You Like) icons from pobtott's [deviant post](http://pobtott.deviantart.com/art/Any-Color-You-Like-175624910), with my personal preferences and a bash script to change the icon colors (icon.sh)

 To use this (change icon colors) call like: `icon.sh "#000000"`